csm123/sharepoint-javascript-helpers/readme.md

 If you're using SharePoint 2013 or Office 365, disable the Minimal Download Strategy site feature.

 Create a text file in SiteAssets, using SharePoint Designer.
-Call it myscripts.txt.
+Call it myscripts.html.

 Seed the file with what you need for SJH, then add a test.